How we recover our costs

-This document provides guidance for those making decisions on how to recover money due to us as a result of our regulatory action, and litigation arising from our regulatory functions.
+This guidance sets out our approach to recovering money due to us as a result of regulatory action and litigation arising from our regulatory functions.
 These debts can arise in a number of ways, for example:

-- When we take cases to the Solicitors Disciplinary Tribunal (SDT), the SDT may order the regulated individual or firm to pay our costs if we win.
+- When we take cases to the Solicitors Disciplinary Tribunal (SDT), they may order the regulated individual or firm to pay our costs if we win.
 We can also recover our costs in cases that have resulted in us issuing or agreeing a finding or sanction.

-- When we use our powers to intervene into we can recover our costs from the individual or firm.
+- When we use our powers to intervene, we can recover our costs from the individual or firm.

 - Where the court awards us costs in litigation arising from our regulatory functions – for instance, where we have successfully defended a challenge in the courts to a decision we have made.

 Most of the cost recovery work relates to individuals.
-However, similar considerations to those set out in this guidance will apply to recovery against firms where the firm has been the subject of action or litigation.
+However, similar considerations to those set out in this guidance will apply to recovery against firms that are the subject of regulatory action or litigation.

-This guidance does not cover the collection of fines imposed either by the SDT or by ourselves on regulated individuals and firms.
-We do not deal with collection of SDT fines at all and this is done by the Treasury.
+This guidance does not cover the collection of fines imposed either by the SDT or by us on regulated individuals and firms.
+We do not deal with collection of these fines which is done by the Treasury.
 We do deal with collection of fines we impose, but again, we account to the Treasury for these and different procedures apply.

 We need to decide how best to recover the money that is due to us.
-We are funded through fees paid by the individuals and firms that we regulate.
-We recognise that it is important to maximise recoveries to help minimise our costs and therefore the cost of regulation for individuals and firms which is ultimately passed on to consumers.
+We are funded through fees paid by the individuals and firms we regulate.
+We recognise that it is important to maximise recoveries to help minimise our costs and, therefore, the cost of regulation for individuals and firms which is ultimately passed on to consumers.

 Our key principle is that we will act quickly, fairly and proportionately.